pubkey/rxdb/docs-src/replication-graphql.md

             }
         });

-        const limited = filterForMinUpdatedAtAndId.slice(0, args.limit);
+        // only return some documents in one batch const limited = filterForMinUpdatedAtAndId.slice(0, args.limit);

         return limited;
     },
+    // a modifier that updates the state on the server
     setHuman: args => {
         const doc = args.human;
         documents = documents.filter(d => d.id !== doc.id);